Iamamiwhoami: Background

 Since the upload of their first video to YouTube, the project's videos and music have been continuous and operate in "real time", and each song is completed just before being made available for viewing.
 The first upload, "Prelude 699130082.451322" surfaced on YouTube in December 2009 and was the beginning of a since abstract storyline.
 Lee has said of this process "every time a production starts, it's being released very soon after to keep the conversation with the audience in the present.
 It's a chronological storyline of an evolution, from the very beginning up to now.
 I think the Internet is the place where you can do that."
 Lee states that essentially, "the core of iamamiwhoami is our music, where the lyrics are the script for the story happening and being shared in real time.
 Then from that, it is expanded with imagery that reflects our development and current state as part of our chronological storyline."
 Lee has expressed desire to break "the wall" between viewers and listeners.

-iamamiwhoami is widely known for its secrecy.
+iamamiwhoami is widely known for its initial secrecy.
 As such, Lee's participation was not confirmed until August 2011, when she began giving her first interviews regarding the project.
 Lee has stated the project's name (pronounced I am, am I, who am I) was inspired by the fact that she "didn't really know what she wanted iamamiwhoami to be."
 Lee finds that her "identity was not hidden but neither articulated by me because what is relevant is the work we have done and the audience reflection of my identity. " Although Lee acknowledges that secrecy is essential, she feels there is "a lot of communication from me [to the audience] all the time even though it's not literal."
 Although "people realised pretty quickly that [she] was involved", she "chose not to comment on it, because [she] just wanted people to focus on what [they] were doing", and to speak about who she is "as an individual, doesn't feel relevant".

 History

-2009–2011: First uploads and Bounty
+2009–2011: First uploads, ARG start, and Bounty

 iamamiwhoami's first concert before a live audience at Way Out West portrayed their unconventional performance style and featured Lee singing to the audience on a bed made of toilet rolls.
 The audience being filmed and projected, watching themselves during the concert.

 The appearance continues the events in the videos of "; john" and "clump" that were released simultaneously to the Way out west performance.